net2devcrypto/ERC-6551-NFT-Wallets-Web3-Front-End-NextJS/README.md

 <h3>Step 2 (OPTIONAL) </h3>

 If you don't have existing contracts deployed, you may deploy the contract files located inside the repo folder "Contracts".
-Make sure to update your your NFT Collection metadata BaseURI to point to the IPFS CID.
+Make sure to update your NFT Collection metadata BaseURI to point to the IPFS CID.
 Follow the tutorial video for more info.
 If you deployed a new NFT Collection contract to test, Make sure you mint some NFT's to validate the ERC-6551 Wallet creation.
 (OPTIONAL)

 ```shell
 N2D-Sample-NFT-Collection.sol